 CB radio is a radio transmitter that uses the 27 MHz band (26.968 MHz to 27.144 MHz) and does not require a license.
-More specifically, the case of CB radios attached to the trucks of a long-distance transportation company is often seen.
-The transmission output set by the radio law is 0.5 W or less; however, in order to make communication at longer distances possible, illegal radios with increased output are being sold and used not so secretly.
-It is very difficult to know exactly the transmission output of illegal radios since there are no reports.
+More specifically, CB radios are commonly attached to the trucks of long-distance transportation companies.
+The transmission output set by the radio law is 0.5 W or less; however, in order to make communication at longer distances possible, illegal radios with increased output are being sold and used quite openly.
+It is very difficult to know the exact transmission output of illegal radios since there are no reports on the subject.
 However, specifications for commercially sold antennas correspond to a maximum of 4 kW, so here, risk evaluation is performed assuming that the transmission output of an illegal CB radio is 4 kW.

 On the other hand, when considering the antenna, in order to maximize the radiation efficiency in the 27 MHz band, an antenna with a 5 m long element is necessary.
-However, at this length, it is difficult to mount it to the truck and operate it, so, often a loading coil type antenna with a length that is shortened by mounting a coil in the element is used.
+However, at this length, it is difficult to mount to the truck and operate so, a loading coil type antenna with a length that is shortened by mounting a coil in the element is often used.
 In this case, the element length becomes about 1.5 m.
 The directional pattern of a loading coil antenna is the same as a normal monopole antenna, so the antenna gain can be considered to be 2.15 dBi.

-By substituting a transmission output of 4 kW and antenna gain of 2.15 dBi into Equation I.1.3-2, it is possible to find the relationship between the electric field strength of the illegal CB radio and the protection distance.
-The results are shown in Figure I.1.5-1.
+By substituting a transmission output of 4 kW and antenna gain of 2.15 dBi into Equation I.6, it is possible to find the relationship between the electric field strength of the illegal CB radio and the protection distance.
+The results are shown in Figure I.12.
 In the case of an illegal CB radio, since the element length is about 1.5 m, the portability level is considered to be PII, and the intrusion zone becomes Zone 2.
 In the case of Zone 2, since the minimum protection distance is 1 m, the maximum peak electric field strength is found to be about 573 V/m.